USTC3DV/Truck_of_Twitter_Messages/20210822-20210904/README.md

   **Provide context**

-  Include background information to help the readers (e.g., admission committee) understand your achievement.
+  nclude background information to help the readers (e.g., admission committee) understand your achievement.
 Some examples: rank X (out of how many)?
 GPA X (equivalence in 4.0 scale?), accuracy of 95% (on what task? and how well does baseline work?).

   **Describe your work**

   In each of your project, talk about (1) what the problem is?
 (2) what did you do? and (3) what the impact/results are?
 Most of the time (3) is missing.
-It's hard for people to judge the significance of your work without (3).
+It's hard for people to judge the significance of your work without (3)

   **Pick a good LaTeX template**

   Pick a visually pleasing template to work with.
 Usually there is no page limit for your CV.
 Don't sacrifice readability by squeezing contents into 1-2 pages.

   **Self-rate skills?**

   Listing your skills is fine, but I don't really know what "4.2 stars Python" or "3.5 stars C++" on your CV mean.